Zain-aburayya/MashoraFrontend/README.md

 - **Client Communication:** Facilitate direct communication between lawyers and clients.
 - **Case Management:** Organize and track cases with detailed information and status updates.
 - **Document Handling:** Download and display PDFs related to legal documents and cases.
-- **Multilingual Support:** Translate English legal terms to Arabic to cater to a diverse user base.

 ## Prerequisites